-Kerry Young at (315) 786-2279 / kyoung@sunyjefferson.edu
+Margaret LaVancha, Executive Director of Human Resources, (315) 786-2279, mlavancha@sunyjefferson.edu

 Campus Safety and Security

 Jefferson Community College Annual Security Report

 The information in the college's Annual Security Report is meant to aid members of the college community, as well as its prospective members, in understanding safety facts and safety programs, as well as crime-related information.
 In accordance with state and federal laws, including the Jeanne Clery Act, the Annual Security Report is intended to help members of the community to understand and take appropriate measures to promote a safe learning community at SUNY Jefferson; it also details the history of criminal activity on campus or in adjacent public areas.
 Visit www.sunyjefferson.edu/annualsecurityreport to access the full report.